What ails ye?

-Today I made the mistake of lunching on some spicy noodly thingamies from the local food court.
+Today I made the mistake of having some spicy noodly thingamies from the local food court.
 There are a diminishing number of stalls at the food court from which I will buy food, and the noodle bar has just hit my black list.
-By the end of the day my guts were decidedly gurgly and I wasn’t feeling at all well.
+By the end of the day my guts were decidedly gurgly and I wasn't feeling at all well.
 So it was a toss-up as to whether I should ride home or leave the bike and take a train.

-This seems to happen every time I’m feeling crook when I’m due to take a ride – from headache to general lethargy, colds to just not feeling like it today – I always feel better for taking the ride.
-And if I don’t, I always regret it later.
+This seems to happen every time I'm feeling crook when I'm due to take a ride—from headache to general lethargy, colds to just not feeling like it today—I always feel better for taking the ride.
+And if I don't, I always regret it later.

 So when it comes to day-to-day ailments, there ain’t much that a good long ride can’t fix!